ooxx5626/McDonald-s_Lottery/README.md

 McDonald-s_Lottery
 ===
-It can auto draw to daily lottery of McDonald's app and notice with Telegram
+Draw to daily lottery of McDonald's app and notice with Telegram.
+If want to draw auto

 What do I need?
 ----
-- Have to have a [Telegram Bot](https://telegram.org/blog/bot-revolution) and get its **BOT TOKEN** and **Chat ID**
+- a [Telegram Bot](https://telegram.org/blog/bot-revolution) and get **BOT TOKEN** and **Chat ID**
-- Have token that personal account of McDonald
+- token that personal account of McDonald
-- Have Node.js
+- Node.js

 How do I use it?
 Install